criblio/o11y-taming-tetragon/README.md

 ```

 ## Step 3: Install Cribl Edge
-To install an instance of [Cribl Edge](https://cribl.io/edge/) on your Linux server, log into your [Cribl.Cloud account](https://manage.cribl.cloud/) and follow the steps below:
+To install an instance of [Cribl Edge](https://cribl.io/edge/) on your Linux server, log into your [Cribl.Cloud account](https://manage.cribl.cloud/) and follow the steps below.

 **Don't have a Cribl Cloud account?
 [Sign up for a free account](https://cribl.io/cribl-cloud/try-cribl-cloud/) and process 1TB/day of data!**

 1. Click Manage Edge.
-2. From the Edge landing page, click default_fleet (free accounts have one Fleet).
+2. From the Edge landing page, click [default_fleet](images/edge-default-fleet.png) (free accounts have one Fleet).
-3. In the top-right corner, click Add/Update Edge Node.
-Select Linux > Add.
+3. In the top-right corner, click [Add/Update Edge Node](images/edge-add-node-dropdown.png).
+Select [Linux > Add](images/edge-add-linux-node.png).
 4. Copy the command and paste it into your Linux instance.